 This value of this parameter must be a string or #f.
 If it is a string, the string should contain an HTML cascading style sheet (CSS) color specifier.
-If the parameter is set to string, profile-dump-html includes line numbers in its html rendering of each source file, using the specified color.
+If the parameter is set to a string, profile-dump-html includes line numbers in its html rendering of each source file, using the specified color.
 If the parameter is set to #f, no line numbers are included.

 (profile-dump-list) procedure

-(martile dama list aware 9)

 (profile-dump-list warn?) procedure

-(martile dame list anom ? dame)

 (profile-dump-list warn? dump) procedure

 returns: a list of profile entries (see below)

-returns. a list of prome entries (see below)

 libraries: (chezscheme)

 This procedure produces a dump of all profile information present in dump, which defaults to the value returned by profile-dump.
-It returns a list of entries, each of which is itself a list containing the following elements identify one block of code and how many times it has been executed.
+It returns a list of entries, each of which is itself a list containing the following elements identifying one block of code and how many times it has been executed.